nLab

 Definition

-The above definition is for the join of two elements of a poset, but it can easily be generalised to any number of elements.
+The above definition is for the join of two elements of PP, but it can easily be generalised to any number of elements.
 It may be more common to use ‘join’ for a join of finitely many elements and ‘supremum’ for a join of (possibly) infinitely many elements, but they are the same concept.
 The join may also be called the maximum if it equals one of the original elements.

 A poset that has all finite joins is a join-semilattice.
 A poset that has all suprema is a suplattice.